 COVID-19 Gathering Plan

-In light of these things, our church will gather again Sunday, May 24.
+Our church has resumed our Sunday morning worship gathering for those who are comfortable joining us.
 Below are the many precautions we are taking to do our best to prevent the spread of the virus.

 MAIN GATHERING ONLY

 - We are only having Sunday morning worship gatherings.

 - No nursery, Kinney Kids, Sunday School, Wednesday Night Dinner/Bible Study.

 - Anyone who is not comfortable gathering again is encouraged to continue watching the service on livestream.

 - Those considered “at-risk” are strongly encouraged to stay home and watch on livestream.

 - We have a special section in the back of the auditorium reserved for those in an “at-risk” category.

 - “At risk” includes those over the age of 65, those whose immunity is compromised, or those who have preexisting health conditions.

 - We have a special section in the back of the auditorium for families with children.